Jimmy Radcliffe: Biography

 Radcliffe did not live long enough to see this recording achieve cult status.
-Long plagued by a weight problem, he had a kidney removed in 1973 and developed further complications with his remaining one.
-He died in hospital the same year on July 27 (two months before Wigan Casino opened its doors on September 23), leaving his wife, Judy, and two sons, Christopher and William.
+He was overweight, had a kidney removed in 1973 and developed further complications with his remaining one.
+He died in hospital the same year on July 27, leaving his wife, Judy, and two sons.

 Career as vocalist

-During his tenure as one of New York City's most successful session vocalists, Radcliffe's voice was the first to sing future hit songs like "This Diamond Ring" (Al Kooper, Bobby Brass, Irwin Levine) and "Pretty Flamingo" (Mark Barkan), and contribute to the session releases by The Definitive Rock Chorale's "Variations on a Theme Called Hanky Panky" produced by Ellie Greenwich and Mike Rashkow.
+During his tenure as a New York City session vocalists, Radcliffe sang future hit songs like "This Diamond Ring" (Al Kooper, Bobby Brass, Irwin Levine) and "Pretty Flamingo" (Mark Barkan), and contributed to the session releases by The Definitive Rock Chorale's "Variations on a Theme Called Hanky Panky" produced by Ellie Greenwich and Mike Rashkow.

-Radcliffe's vocal abilities earned him the distinction of being referred to as "The Soul of The Brill Building Sound".
 Burt Bacharach and Hal David had him record songs for Gene Pitney, as would Ellie Greenwich and Tony Powers.
 Gloria Shayne enlisted his help to get Burl Ives and Arthur Prysock covers.
 Jerry Leiber and Mike Stoller, Scott English and Claus Ogerman were among his clients.

 To supplement his income, he hired out as a backing vocalist, and recorded with Doris Troy, Dee Dee Warwick, Cissy Houston, Melba Moore, Toni Wine, Jean Thomas and Barbara Jean English doing sessions for groups such as The Drifters.
-Radcliffe, Dionne Warwick, and Dee Dee Warwick provided backing vocals on The Drifters "Sweets for My Sweet" recording, (1961).
+Radcliffe, Dionne Warwick, and Dee Dee Warwick provided backing vocals on The Drifters' 1961 recording "Sweets for My Sweet".

-Singer-songwriter Sherman Edwards recorded the original vocal demos of his songs for the planned musical "1776", but by late 1968 Edwards had also enlisted Jimmy Radcliffe ("Mama Look Sharp", "Is Anybody There"), Bernie Knee ("Mama Look Sharp", "Is Anybody There"), Ann Gilbert ("He Plays The Violin", "Yours, Yours, Yours") to record stylized demo versions that might also impact the pop charts.
+Singer-songwriter Sherman Edwards recorded the original vocal demos of his songs for the planned musical 1776, but by late 1968 Edwards had also enlisted Jimmy Radcliffe ("Mama Look Sharp", "Is Anybody There"), Bernie Knee ("Mama Look Sharp", "Is Anybody There"), Ann Gilbert ("He Plays The Violin", "Yours, Yours, Yours") to record stylized demo versions that might also impact the pop charts.
 "1776" went on to become a 1969 Tony Award-winning Broadway show that inspired a 1972 feature film.